ryandeussing/jimhopper/_the-brain/key-brain-circuitries.md

 I focus on six key brain circuitries, beginning with the circuitry of fear, which you have probably heard about before (at least one key structure, the amygdala).

 Even more important, however, are the circuitries of seeking, satisfaction and embodiment.
-Although you probably haven't heard of them before, I hope you will give me a chance to help you see why they are absolutely essential circuitries, especially for healing and genuine happiness.
+Although you probably haven't heard of them before, I hope you will give me a chance to help you see why they are absolutely essential circuitries for us to understand and take responsibility for, especially when it comes to healing and genuine happiness.

 ## Fear Circuitry